Mtac2/Mtac2/README.md

 Installation
 ============

-The plugin works currently with Coq v8.5pl2.
+The plugin works currently with Coq v8.7.
 It requires [UniCoq](http://github.com/unicoq/unicoq) to be installed.
-MetaCoq will be available in OPAM soon.
+Mtac2 will be available in OPAM soon.
 For the moment you should have coqc, ocamlc and make in your path.
 Then simply do:
 ```